Niangmohamed/Materials-for-NLP/README.md

-# Materials-for-NLP
+# Natural Language Understanding

-This repository contains materials for the concepts used in Natural Language Understanding.
+This repository contains materials to understand the various concepts used in Natural Language Understanding.